berkeley-cs61as/markdown-courseware/textbook/chapter09 2 - Lambdas and Higher Order Functions/section03 Using Let to Create Local Variables.md

         (f-helper (+ 1 (* x y))
                   (- 1 y)))

-Take a minute to confirm that this does the same as the earlier definition of `f`.
-Like we learned in the previous section, we don't really need an extra function definition inside `f`.
-Instead, let's use a lambda:
+Take a minute to confirm that this does the same thing as the earlier definition of `f`.
+As we learned in the previous section, we don't really need an extra function definition inside `f`.
+Instead, we can use a lambda:

     (define (f x y)
         ((lambda (a b)